allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 - A top-level module specifier map called "**_imports_**".
 - A map of module specifier maps, which is called "**_scopes_**", that could override the top-level module specifier map according to the location of the referrer.

-Put it into a graph
+If we put it into a graph

 ```
 Module Specifier Map: